 Each year over 20,000 people end up in the ER as a result of carbon monoxide poisoning.
-This odorless and colorless gas is referred to as the silent killer because it’s essentially undetectable without a carbon monoxide detector.
+This odorless and colorless gas is referred to as the silent killer because it’s virtually undetectable without a carbon monoxide detector.

 Carbon monoxide, as specified by the CDC, is put off by stoves, gas ranges, boilers, furnaces, and fireplaces so it only makes sense that carbon monoxide poisoning climbs during the winter months when people are trying to warm their homes.
-To help keep you safe, San Antonio Air Service Experts is here with a few tips to safety heat your home.
+To help keep you safe, San Antonio Air Service Experts is here with a few tips to safety warm your home.

 - Don’t use a oven to increase the temperature in your home.